Der Stahlhelm, Bund der Frontsoldaten: Weimar Republic (1918–1933)

-Der Stahlhelm was formed on 25 December 1918 in Magdeburg, Province of Saxony, Germany, by chemical producer, soda water factory owner and First World War–disabled reserve officer Franz Seldte, his brothers Eugen and Georg and a dozen comrades of the 66th German Infantry Regiment, 26th Wurtenburger Infantry Division.
+Der Stahlhelm was formed on 25 December 1918 in Magdeburg, Germany, by the factory owner and First World War–disabled reserve officer Franz Seldte.
 After the 11 November armistice, the Army had been split up and the newly established German Reichswehr, according to the Treaty of Versailles, was to be restricted to no more than 100,000 men.
 Similar to the numerous Freikorps, which upon the Revolution of 1918–1919 were temporarily backed by the Council of the People's Deputies under Chancellor Friedrich Ebert, Der Stahlhelm ex-servicemen's organization was meant to form a paramilitary organization.

 The league was a rallying point for revanchist and nationalistic forces from the beginning.
 Within the organization a worldview oriented toward the prior imperial regime and the Hohenzollern monarchy predominated, many of its members promoting the stab-in-the-back legend (Dolchstosslegende), the charge that the democratic politicians who had accepted the Kaiser's abdication and sued for peace had betrayed an undefeated German army.
 Its journal, Der Stahlhelm, was edited by Count Hans-Jürgen von Blumenthal, later hanged for his part in the 20 July plot of 1944.
-Financing was provided by the Deutscher Herrenklub, (Note: Due to the clandestine nature of political financing during this period and the lack of surviving detailed financial records, the exact annual contributions from the Deutscher Herrenklub to Der Stahlhelm remain unspecified in historical sources.) an association of industrialists and business magnates with elements of the East Elbian landed gentry.
+Financing was provided by the Deutscher Herrenklub, an association of German industrialists and business magnates with elements of the East Elbian landed gentry (Junker).

-This funding reflected the Herrenklub's broader political strategy of promoting authoritarian and anti-republican forces capable of countering the perceived threat of socialism and parliamentary democracy.
-The alliance between the two groups was rooted in shared values, including nationalism, militarism, and a rejection of the Weimar democratic order.
-Although Der Stahlhelm functioned primarily as a veterans' organization, its increasing involvement in right-wing political movements made it an attractive recipient of backing from conservative elites seeking to influence the direction of German politics during a period of intense instability.

 Jewish veterans were denied admission and formed a separate Reichsbund jüdischer Frontsoldaten.
-The Deutscher Herrenklub functioned as a nexus for Germany's conservative elite, including prominent figures from heavy industry, finance, and the landed aristocracy.
-Their funding of Der Stahlhelm aligned with their shared objectives of promoting monarchism, nationalism, and opposition to the Weimar Republic's democratic institutions.
-This alliance aimed to counteract the perceived threats of socialism and liberalism, striving to restore traditional German values and authority structures.